 Cryptocurrencies were designed to be decentralized, secure and immutable forms of virtual currency, where each and every single transaction is encrypted on the blockchain.
 Each encrypted transaction is added to something called a 'block' on a virtual decentralized ledger.
 Each block is then added to a chain -- the blockchain -- which is made available to the public.
 These transactions leave no trace of who is behind them, because privacy is also a core tenet of the blockchain.
 The location of the transaction is decentralized so that it cannot be manipulated or controlled by any one person.

 Since these blocks are heavily encrypted, they're sort of like complicated math puzzles that only powerful hardware can solve through computational power.
-This is where a computer processing unit and graphics card come into play and anyone with the proper equipment can become a miner; the better the equipment the better the hash rate (the completion speed of an operation in the coin’s code, which increases the opportunity of finding the next block and receiving the reward) the more cryptocurrency is mined.
-The process of solving the math puzzles on these blocks and adding them to the public blockchain (think of it as a ledger) is a simplified way to think about the role of a miner.
+This is where a computer processing unit and graphics card come into play and anyone with the proper equipment can become a miner; the better the equipment the better the hash rate the more cryptocurrency is mined.
+A hash rate is the completion speed of an operation in the coin’s code, which increases the opportunity of finding the next block.
+The process of solving the math puzzles on these blocks and adding them to the public blockchain (think of it as a ledger) is a very important part of the ecosystem; securing the network, transactions and keeping it decentralized in a vendor agnostic way where everybody can contribute.

 The more miners in the “pool” – a group that works together to solve the computational problems – the higher the chance at solving blocks and earning more coin.